This page provides information on heritage orders and how they are included in district plans.

 - If the requirement is publicly notified the public notice must be in the prescribed form (either Form 18 or Form 19).
 The notice must be served on specific people including affected parties, relevant iwi authorities and local authorities and the Minister of Conservation and Minister of Fisheries where appropriate [Regulation 10 of Resource Management (Forms, Fees, and Procedure) Regulations 2003].

-Form 18: Notice of requirement by Minister, local authority or requiring authority for designation or alteration of designation [RTF, 37 KB]
+- Form 18: Notice of requirement by Minister, local authority or requiring authority for designation or alteration of designation [New Zealand Legislation website]

-Form 19: Public notice of requirement by Minister, local authority or requiring authority for designation or alteration of designation [RTF, 32 KB]
+- Form 19: Public notice of requirement by Minister, local authority or requiring authority for designation or alteration of designation [New Zealand Legislation website]

 - If the requirement is limited notified, notice of the requirement must be served on all parties who are considered to be adversely affected (except for those who have already given their written approval).